Glacier National Park (Canada): Mountaineering

-Glacier House is considered "the first center (sic) of alpinism" in North America by American Alpine Club historian William Lowell Putnam.
+Glacier House is considered "the first center of alpinism" in North America by American Alpine Club historian William Lowell Putnam.
 It saw an influx of European and American professional climbers in its first two decades of operation.
 William Spotswood Green was the first European climber to make note of the excellent climbing possibilities of peaks near the CPR line.
 Green and Henry Swanzy made the first recorded ascents of major peaks in the summer of 1888, climbing Mount Bonney and Green's Peak.
 Harold Topham, a British climber, made many first ascents in 1890 including Mount Fox; he later joined with Henry Forster, and two Swiss climbers, Emil Huber and Carl Sulzer to explore the southern peaks of the park.
 Huber and Sulzer also claimed the prized first ascent of the dramatic Mount Sir Donald.

 Arthur Oliver Wheeler, a cartographer, climber, and founding member of the Alpine Club of Canada (ACC), came to Glacier House in 1901.
 This started a thirty-year relationship with the northern Selkirks, which saw Wheeler map the region, publish large reference works on its geography, and explore much of the park's terrain.
 An ACC hut near the Illecillewaet campground bears his name, as well as a peak and a pass.
 Professor Charles Ernest Fay, first president of the American Alpine Club, after visiting the park in the 1890s, publicized it in the club's magazine.
 By the 1900s, almost all of the park's prominent peaks had seen human tracks.